WhiteHatInspector/emailGuesser/README.md

 Introducing emailGuesser!

-**emailGuesser** is an Open Source Intelligence (OSINT) project which helps users "guess" their target's email address based on multiple inputs and preferences.
+**emailGuesser** is an Open Source Intelligence (OSINT) tool which helps users "guess" their target's email address based on multiple inputs and preferences.

 **DISCLAIMER**: This tool is for research purposes only.
 Use this tool responsibly and ethically!
 You will be reliable for any abuse or harm, you may cause using it.